aurimrv/python_experiments/linkedList2/MIO/mutatest/MIO-report.rst

 SURVIVED
 --------
- - linkedList2.py: (l: 21, c: 12) - mutation from If_Statement to If_False
- - linkedList2.py: (l: 37, c: 24) - mutation from None to True
+ - linkedList2.py: (l: 15, c: 20) - mutation from None to True
- - linkedList2.py: (l: 37, c: 24) - mutation from None to False
+ - linkedList2.py: (l: 15, c: 20) - mutation from None to False
- - linkedList2.py: (l: 49, c: 16) - mutation from If_Statement to If_True
+ - linkedList2.py: (l: 66, c: 8) - mutation from If_Statement to If_False
  - linkedList2.py: (l: 66, c: 24) - mutation from None to False
  - linkedList2.py: (l: 66, c: 24) - mutation from None to True

 DETECTED
 --------
- - linkedList2.py: (l: 16, c: 15) - mutation from <class 'ast.Eq'> to <class 'ast.Gt'>
- - linkedList2.py: (l: 16, c: 15) - mutation from <class 'ast.Eq'> to <class 'ast.LtE'>
- - linkedList2.py: (l: 16, c: 15) - mutation from <class 'ast.Eq'> to <class 'ast.NotEq'>
- - linkedList2.py: (l: 16, c: 15) - mutation from <class 'ast.Eq'> to <class 'ast.GtE'>
+ - linkedList2.py: (l: 47, c: 19) - mutation from None to False
- - linkedList2.py: (l: 16, c: 15) - mutation from <class 'ast.Eq'> to <class 'ast.Lt'>
+ - linkedList2.py: (l: 47, c: 19) - mutation from None to True
- - linkedList2.py: (l: 21, c: 12) - mutation from If_Statement to If_True
+ - linkedList2.py: (l: 48, c: 12) - mutation from If_Statement to If_True
- - linkedList2.py: (l: 37, c: 11) - mutation from <class 'ast.Is'> to <class 'ast.IsNot'>
- - linkedList2.py: (l: 49, c: 16) - mutation from If_Statement to If_False
+ - linkedList2.py: (l: 48, c: 12) - mutation from If_Statement to If_False
  - linkedList2.py: (l: 49, c: 19) - mutation from <class 'ast.Eq'> to <class 'ast.GtE'>
  - linkedList2.py: (l: 49, c: 19) - mutation from <class 'ast.Eq'> to <class 'ast.Gt'>
+ - linkedList2.py: (l: 49, c: 19) - mutation from <class 'ast.Eq'> to <class 'ast.Lt'>
+ - linkedList2.py: (l: 49, c: 19) - mutation from <class 'ast.Eq'> to <class 'ast.NotEq'>
  - linkedList2.py: (l: 49, c: 19) - mutation from <class 'ast.Eq'> to <class 'ast.LtE'>
+ - linkedList2.py: (l: 49, c: 27) - mutation from None to False
+ - linkedList2.py: (l: 49, c: 27) - mutation from None to True
+ - linkedList2.py: (l: 60, c: 14) - mutation from <class 'ast.NotEq'> to <class 'ast.Lt'>
- - linkedList2.py: (l: 49, c: 19) - mutation from <class 'ast.Eq'> to <class 'ast.NotEq'>
+ - linkedList2.py: (l: 60, c: 14) - mutation from <class 'ast.NotEq'> to <class 'ast.GtE'>
- - linkedList2.py: (l: 49, c: 19) - mutation from <class 'ast.Eq'> to <class 'ast.Lt'>
+ - linkedList2.py: (l: 60, c: 14) - mutation from <class 'ast.NotEq'> to <class 'ast.Gt'>
- - linkedList2.py: (l: 55, c: 15) - mutation from False to True
+ - linkedList2.py: (l: 60, c: 14) - mutation from <class 'ast.NotEq'> to <class 'ast.Eq'>
- - linkedList2.py: (l: 55, c: 15) - mutation from False to None
+ - linkedList2.py: (l: 60, c: 14) - mutation from <class 'ast.NotEq'> to <class 'ast.LtE'>
- - linkedList2.py: (l: 75, c: 19) - mutation from None to True
+ - linkedList2.py: (l: 60, c: 19) - mutation from None to False
- - linkedList2.py: (l: 75, c: 19) - mutation from None to False
+ - linkedList2.py: (l: 60, c: 19) - mutation from None to True
- - linkedList2.py: (l: 76, c: 12) - mutation from AugAssign_Add to AugAssign_Div
+ - linkedList2.py: (l: 66, c: 8) - mutation from If_Statement to If_True
  - linkedList2.py: (l: 76, c: 12) - mutation from AugAssign_Add to AugAssign_Sub
  - linkedList2.py: (l: 76, c: 12) - mutation from AugAssign_Add to AugAssign_Mult
+ - linkedList2.py: (l: 76, c: 12) - mutation from AugAssign_Add to AugAssign_Div